leandroroser/meli_data_challenge_2021/README.md

 ### Strategy

-Data was pre-processed with Pyspark.
-XGboost with a softmax objective was used as model.
+Data was pre-processed with Pyspark and modeled via XGboost with a softmax objective function.
 Hyperparameters were optimized with Ray Tune.

 ## Execution